kieran-mackle/pysagas/paper/paper.md

 PySAGAS is a **Py**thon package for **S**ensitivity **A**pproximations of **G**eometric and **A**erodynamic **S**urface properties.
 It provides a computationally-efficient method for approximating the sensitivities of aerodynamic forces and moments with respect to design parameters, from nominal surface properties provided by a single CFD flow solution.
-The sensitivities outputted by PySAGAS can be used for sensitivity studies, or for aerodynamic shape optimisation.
+The sensitivities outputted by PySAGAS can be used for sensitivity studies, or for aerodynamic shape optimization.
-PySAGAS also provides a conventient API to multiple senstivity model implementations, as well as optimisation wrappers and geometry utilities.
+PySAGAS also provides a conventient API to multiple senstivity model implementations, as well as optimization wrappers and geometry utilities.

 The Pyhon package has been developed according to best practices, and extensive documentation is provided online.

 # Statement of need

-Gradient-based optimization techniques possess many desireable characteristics for the application of aerodynamic shape optimisation.
+Gradient-based optimization techniques possess many desireable characteristics for the application of aerodynamic shape optimization.
 Specifically, these techniques are known for being efficient and scalable with the number of design parameters.
 As the name implies, they require information about the gradient of the objective function with respect to the design parameters.
 For analytical or computationally-inexpensive problems, this is a relatively straightforward hurdle to overcome.
 Analytical expressions can easily be differentiated, and gradient information can be extracted from inexpensive problems by use of numerical techniques, such as finite-differencing.
-However, as the system being optimised becomes more computationally demanding, either by virtue of complexity or dimensionality, these approaches of calculating gradient information are either impossible or intractable.
+However, as the system being optimized becomes more computationally demanding, either by virtue of complexity or dimensionality, these approaches of calculating gradient information are either impossible or intractable.

 PySAGAS implements a novel solution to this problem in the context of hypersonic vehicle design.
 A detailed description of the methodology employed can be found in [@MackleShapeOpt].
-This package has played a key role in research conducted for the efficient optimisation of hypersonic vehicle configurations [@MackleCoDesign].
+This package has played a key role in research conducted for the efficient optimization of hypersonic vehicle configurations [@MackleCoDesign].

 # Theory